Welcome

 What does a typical session look like?

 A session typically lasts 50-minutes.
-These are usually held regularly but I am open to discussion on this.
+These are usually held weekly but I am open to discussion on this.

-How long we work together is variable, it can be one-off, open-ended, short-term or fixed term like six sessions, or longer-term.
-We can decide this together if you are unsure, and review it as we go.
+How long we work together is variable, it can be a one-off session, open-ended, short-term or fixed term - eg, six sessions.
+We can decide this together if you are unsure and review it as we go.

 I understand life is not as simple as fitting a session in regularly, or affording it each week!
 I am open to creative and flexible solutions where possible.
 If this is needed, it’s best we discuss it together to understand what is possible to get the best solution for you.